alonlevko/ranzer-clip-project/README.md

 Unet_pre_train.py is the script we wrote and used for pre training our Unet for segmenting the lines.

 Unet_Prediction.py is a script we wrote and used for visualizing segmentation results of the Unet.

+experiment.py is the script we wrote and used for the last part of out workflow, were it splits the test-set, trains models and the 3 datasets and checks the score for each model on the dataset.